 The beach here looked like a postcard with its golden sand, crystal clear water, and picturesque grass-lined walkways down to the ocean.

 After lunch, we ventured inland from the coast to the Great Otway National Park.
-I was not expecting to find myself in the middle of the dense rainforest on this tour, but I’m so glad it was included!
+I was not expecting to find myself in the middle of the dense rainforest on this Great Ocean Road 1-day tour, but I’m so glad it was included!
 Allow me to nerd out a little, but the plants and trees were SO cool.
-Nature is pretty neat isn’t it?

-The ferns were hundreds of years old, and the giant Beech trees were even older.
+The ferns were hundreds of years old.
+The giant Beech trees were even older.
 It’s an easy walk, mostly on a boardwalk that snakes through the ferns and trees.
 I honestly felt like I was back in the Jurassic period.

 Just to give you an idea just how massive some of these trees are:

 They were still incredible to see and even more incredible to learn how they were formed.
-The ocean gradually eroded the limestone cliffs over time and formed caves, which then became arches, which then collapsed leaving behind the stacks we see today.
+The ocean gradually eroded the limestone cliffs over time and formed caves, which then became arches.
+Those arches then collapsed leaving behind the stacks we see today.

 Funny enough, there aren’t actually 12 stacks, and there never were.
 After the collaps of one in 2005, there are now only 8 stacks.
 It was originally named, Sow and Pigs (Muttonbird Island represented the sow, and the stacks were the piglets), but that name didn’t seem to attract many visitors.
 So eventually it was renamed to Twelve Apostles, which I tend to think is a wayyy better name.

-The next stop on our tour was the Loch Ard Gorge, named after the Irish ship, Loch Ard, which shipwrecked there in 1878.
+The next stop on our tour was the Loch Ard Gorge.
+It’s named after the Irish ship, Loch Ard, which shipwrecked there in 1878.
 This was probably my favorite spot on the whole tour.

 The lighting was just getting into the golden hour, so the amber-colored limestone glowed.
 The structures were also more interesting here than at the 12 Apostles (in my opinion).